Ratchet: Deadlocked: Gameplay

-The gameplay of Deadlocked is similar to that of previous Ratchet & Clank games, with a combination of shooting, action, and platforming, although it emphasizes more on the combat aspects of the series, with very little platforming.
+The gameplay of Deadlocked is similar to that of previous Ratchet & Clank games, with a combination of shooting, action, and platforming, although it emphasizes more on the combat aspects of the series, with little platforming.
 Deadlocked was the first game in the Ratchet and Clank series to contain an adjustable difficulty level, and is the first to have a cooperative story mode with two players.

 The player controls Ratchet from a third-person perspective, although first-person play is possible, while competing in missions and tournaments, defeating enemies, and occasionally controlling vehicles.
 "Combat bots", two robots which follow the player in most missions, give Ratchet extra firepower, and perform several tasks for him, such as planting explosives and hacking orbs.
 Combat bots can be upgraded and given new paint schemes, head designs, and weaponry.
 After completing missions, the player is awarded a certain amount of "Dreadpoints" and bolts, the game's form of currency.
 Bolts can also be obtained by defeating enemies, or by locating hidden "Jackpot" crates across planets.
-Certain amounts of "Dreadpoints" are required to unlock new planets, and affect Ratchet's leaderboard rank amongst other contestants of Dreadzone.
+Certain amounts of "Dreadpoints" are required to unlock new planets, and affect Ratchet's leaderboard rank amongst other contestants of DreadZone.

 There are ten weapons in Deadlocked, fewer than most other games in the series.
 However, weapons can now be extensively modified using a large range of "Alpha" and "Omega" mods, which improve weapon abilities.
 Alpha mods improve statistics such as rate-of-fire and ammunition capacity, while Omega mods add a secondary effect to the weapons, such as napalm, or the ability to freeze enemies upon impact.
 While Alpha mods can be equipped on any weapon, some Omega mods aren't compatible with certain weapons; for example, napalm is only usable on weapons with explosive ammunition.
 As the player progresses, more weapons and mods become available, such as the "Arbiter", a rocket-launcher, and the "Scorpion Flail", a powerful melee weapon.
 Weapons and mods are purchased from vendors using bolts, which also sell ammunition.
 As weapons gain experience, they will upgrade to more powerful versions, and to a maximum level of 10 (99 in challenge mode).
 The game's health system, Nanotech, can also be upgraded through garnering experience by defeating enemies, and reaches a maximum level of 100 (999 in challenge mode).
 Whenever the player takes damage, it can be partially restored by breaking nanotech crates.
 In total, the game contains a maximum of 165 skill points, and many extras which can be unlocked by performing certain feats.